 Germantown opens the season against Warren Central Nov.
 5 at home.

-HOLLY JACKSON, EAST RANKIN ACADEMY, 5-6, SOPHOMORE GUARD
+HOLLY JACKSON, EAST RANKIN ACADEMY, 5-6, JUNIOR GUARD

 She scored 22 points in a win over Central Hinds Academy in the Overall semifinals.